PEANUT BUTTER BANANA BREAD

 Cream Cheese

 Cream cheese adds moisture and richness to the bread, and contributes to the overall flavor and texture of the final bake.
-I simply love this addition in the base, which functions similarly to adding yogurt or sour cream.
+I simply love this addition to the base, which functions similarly to adding yogurt or sour cream, and takes the place of an abundance of softened butter.

 Reduced Sugar